join-monster/join-monster/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] I have added documentation for new/changed functionality in this PR via comments and by updating the change log
-- [ ] All active GitHub checks for tests, formatting, and security are passing